CppMicroServices/CppMicroServices/doc/src/tutorial/Example6.rst

 :any:`example1`.

 After running the ``usTutorialDriver`` program we should make sure that the bundle from Example 1 is active.
-We can use the ``start`` shell command to get a list of all bundles, their state, and their bundle identifier number.
-If the Example 1 bundle is not active, we should start the bundle using the start command and the bundle's identifier number or symbolic name that is displayed by the ``start`` command.
-Now we can start the spell checker service bundle by entering the ``start spellcheckservice`` command which will also trigger the starting of the dictionaryservice bundle containing the english dictionary::
+We can use the :kbd:`status` shell command to get a list of all bundles, their state, and their bundle identifier number.
+If the Example 1 bundle is not active, we should start the bundle using the start command and the bundle's identifier number or symbolic name that is displayed by the :kbd:`status` command.
+Now we can start the spell checker service bundle by entering the :kbd:`start spellcheckservice` command which will also trigger the starting of the dictionaryservice bundle containing the english dictionary::

    CppMicroServices-build> bin/usTutorialDriver